 Scott is actively involved in his community.
 He served on the City of Frisco Planning and Zoning Commission for four years and was selected for Leadership Frisco Class 2.
 He has also served on the board of the Frisco YMCA and chaired its annual Partners Campaign.
 He is a founding member of St. Philip’s Episcopal Church in Frisco and has acted as chancellor.

-- Frisco YMCA, board member and chair of annual Partners Campaign
+- Frisco YMCA, Board Member; Chair of Annual Partners Campaign

-- St. Philip’s Episcopal Church in Frisco, founding member and chancellor
+- St. Philip’s Episcopal Church in Frisco, Founding Member; Chancellor

-- Dallas Bar Association Member, Business Litigation and Energy Law Sections
+- Dallas Bar Association Member, Business Litigation Section; Energy Law Section

 - State Bar of Texas Member, Litigation Section